Melbourne Day Committee produces events and activities to foster awareness of 30 August 1835 as Melbourne’s founding day.

 Stephen was born and grew up in Melbourne with a passion for the international culinary, sporting, cultural and arts events and leadership that visit or call Melbourne home.
 He is CEO of Dragon Tree Capital and an advisor to a number of innovative companies in Australia and overseas.
 Stephen has served as a Director on listed and unlisted public companies and various private ventures.
 He has lead the sourcing, structure and financing on numerous projects in property, mining, healthcare, technology and venture capital.
 He has sourced and structured strategic capital for Australian and offshore transactions, with a focus on Asia, for a number of listed and unlisted technology and growth companies.
 Stephen is currently Vice Chair, ADC Asia 100 of the ADC Forum; Network Chair, Southeast Asia, YPO Global Diplomacy Network; and has held a long-term involvement in various capacities with global leadership networks ADC Forum, World Economic Forum, and Young Presidents Organisation.
 Stephen was previously a director of the Australian Institute of Management (Victoria/Tasmania).

-Alen covered Melbourne city for the Herald Sun and helped found A-League club Melbourne Victory.
-He is an IT, online services and digital media communications specialist with government, global corporate and not-for-profit sector experience.
+Alen covered Melbourne city for the Herald Sun, was the newspaper 's founding online editor and digital services manager, and he helped found A-League club Melbourne Victory.
+He is an IT and digital media communications specialist with government, global corporate and not-for-profit sector experience.
 He has served on a range of community organisations and committees, including the Lord Mayor’s Charitable Fund.

 Judith is a professional historian, author, honorary fellow of Melbourne University's Historical Studies School, consulting fellow of the World Innovation Foundation and a managing committee member of Prahran Mechanics' Institute Victorian History Library.